About the Author

 Much of my knowledge about computers and Internet security comes from having cultivated regular and direct access to some of the smartest and most clueful geeks on the planet.
 The rest I think probably comes from a willingness to take risks, make mistakes, and learn from them.

-Should you wish to send me something sensitive via e-mail, my PGP key can be found at this link.
+Should you wish to send me something sensitive via e-mail, my encryption key can be found at this link.

 For all you mobile privacy geeks (good on ‘ya) I currently use Wickr for encrypted instant message: krebswickr